ideasman42/nirw-search/readme.rst

                         which will be passed to the editor:
                         ``{file}``, ``{line}``, ``{column}`` will be replaced
                         with the file-name, line number and column respectively.
+  --no-prompt           No prompt to open an editor.
   --persistent          Stay open after selecting a file,
                         pressing Ctrl-C resets a new search instead of exiting, pressing twice exits.
+  --full-name           Show absolute path names.
   --index-zero          Start indices at zero instead of one.

 filepath matching arguments: